seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.smul.with.overflow``' family of intrinsic functions perform a signed multiplication of the two arguments.
+The '``llvm37.smul.with.overflow``' family of intrinsic functions perform a signed multiplication of the two arguments.
 They return a structure --- the first element of which is the multiplication, and the second element of which is a bit specifying if the signed multiplication resulted in an